jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 ## Model Users

-A major benefit of using DeepVariant over GATK is that once you've chosen a model checkpoint, you're ready to go!
-The models created by DV-TrioTrain can be used as an alternative checkpoint with DeepVariant's one-step, single-sample variant caller.
+Once you've identified your preferred model checkpoint, you're ready to go!
+Any model created by DV-TrioTrain can be used as an alternative checkpoint with the one-step, single-sample variant caller.
 [An index of published models can be found here](../user-guide/existing_models.md).

-### Quick Start

 <font size= "4">
 **Customizing DeepVariant with a TrioTrain model**